Lilla Jewel Awards

 - Be at least 18 years of age; and

-- Be of a marginalized gender, including cisgender women, transgender women, trans men, nonbinary people, gender non-conforming people, intersex people, and any-gender people who have been historically underrepresented and/or oppressed by structures of power.
+- Be of a marginalized gender, including trans and cis women, trans men, nonbinary people, gender non-conforming people, intersex people, and people of all genders that have been historically underrepresented and/or oppressed by structures of power.

 We are looking for artists whose work is: